-Iterative fitting: To summarize, we perform the fine fitting in the dual domain (Eq.
-3) and the primal domain (Eq.
-4) in alternating steps, updating the positional correspondences each time.
-We continuously monitor the decline of the Hausdorff distance [9] between the template and the target surfaces, and halt the optimization when the distance decreases by less than 1% of the current distance.
-Typically no more than 30 iterations were required for convergence.
+Iterative fitting.
+To summarize, we perform the fine fitting in the dual domain (3) and the primal domain (4) in alternating steps, updating the positional correspondences each time.
+We continuously monitor the decline of the Hausdorff distance [9] between the template and the target surfaces, and halt the optimization when the distance decreases by less than 1 percent of the current distance.
+Typically, no more than 30 iterations were required for convergence.

-C. Mesh Subdivision
+4.3 Mesh Subdivision

-If the number of vertices in the template mesh is insufficient to tightly approximate the target model model, we subdivide the deformed template mesh.
+If the number of vertices in the template mesh is insufficient to tightly approximate the target model, we subdivide the deformed template mesh.
 Any uniform or adaptive subdivision approach can be adopted here; we use simple 1-to-4 uniform subdivision [18].
 The initial positions of the newly introduced vertices are determined by a linear interpolation of the three points in the target model whose projection positions are near to the new vertex (see Fig. 7).
-Afterward, the final position of these new vertices are determined by re-solving Eq.
-4, i.e., re-fitting using the new connectivity.
+Afterward, the final positions of these new vertices are determined by re-solving (4), i.e., refitting using the new connectivity.
 After a few subdivision iterations (typically one or two in all experiments), the target model can be approximated very well and the shapes of the triangles remain near equilateral.
-We show an example of this the subdivision post-processing step in Fig. 7.
+We show an example of this as the subdivision postprocessing step in Fig. 7.